 “The quietest, most urgent frontline of human rights is a classroom.”

-The California Teachers Association (CTA) recognized Dr. Hezekiah Herrera for his outstanding work in human and civil rights on behalf of students with exceptional needs.
+On March 14, 2026, the California Teachers Association (CTA) recognized Dr. Hezekiah Herrera for his outstanding work in human and civil rights on behalf of students with exceptional needs.
 Presented annually, this Human Rights award honors the recipient for their leadership in promoting inclusive educational practices, advocating for equitable access to learning, and developing programs or supports that help students with disabilities succeed in school and beyond.

 Father